TripleCrownDiamond/solidbank/custom-commands.md

 # Custom Artisan Commands

-This file documents all custom Artisan commands created for the SolidBank project.
+This file documents all custom Artisan commands created for the Bred Fin project.

 ## Available Commands